hydroper/as3razen/todo/tree/directives.md

 * [ ] Assign meta-data to the first variable binding's slot after full resolution.
 * [ ] Assign `[Bindable]` semantics to topmost variable slots after full resolution.
 * [ ] If the variable's parent is a fixture, do not allow destructuring.
+* [ ] If block scoping is on, do not hoist variable.

 ## Inheritance